 This Board opportunity seeks to address the burden of maternal and neonatal mortality and morbidity in low and middle income countries (LMICs) by funding high-quality proposals across the spectrum of basic to applied research.
-We particularly encourage proposals focusing on the postnatal period, although pre-conception and pregnancy and birth applications will be considered.
+Proposals that address issues pre-conception, during pregnancy and birth, or in the postnatal period are welcomed.

 Every year, worldwide, 2.7 million babies die during the first 28 days of life and 2.6 million babies are stillborn.
 98% of this combined total occurs in LMICs along with 99% of maternal deaths.
 In addition to maternal and neonatal mortality, morbidity also needs to be addressed, moving beyond survival to have a transformative effect on the long-term health of mother, father, and baby.
 If we are to achieve the targets set out in Sustainable Development Goal 3 more research is needed to improve our knowledge of the scale, cause, prevention, prediction, detection, treatment and management of neonatal and maternal health problems.

 Meeting such a wide-ranging challenge requires the involvement of multiple disciplines and an understanding of issues faced pre-conception (including around contraception), during pregnancy and birth, and postnatal where morbidities are not necessarily life-threatening but can have significant impact on quality of life and future reproductive health.

 This Board opportunity is informed by the joint MRC-NIHR Overview of Global Maternal and Neonatal Health Research Priorities (see top-right of page).